Matlal033/Project_DDQN_Banana_Navigation/README.md

 First, in the *main.py* file, make sure that the path to the UnityEnvironment is correctlyly mapped to *Banana.exe*.\
 For example : `env = UnityEnvironment(file_name='Banana_Windows_x86_64/Banana.exe')`.\
-Then, your can launch `main.py` from you command line using the virtual environment mentionned above.
+Then, your can launch `main.py` from you command line using the virtual environment created earlier.

 #### To watch a trained agent